jsdelivr/jsdelivr/Terms of Use.md

    - is unlawful or prohibited by these Terms.

 2. Abusing the Service and its resources or using jsDelivr CDN as a general-purpose file or media hosting service.
 This includes, for example, in the case of jsDelivr CDN:
-   - running an image hosting website and using as a storage for all uploaded images,
+   - running an image hosting website and using jsDelivr CDN as a storage for all uploaded images,
    - hosting videos, file backups, or other files in large quantities.

    We recognize that there are legitimate projects that consist of a large number of files, and these are not considered abuse.
 For example: icons packs, apps, or games with a large number of assets.